-7 Common Laundry Mistakes That Could Be Damaging Your Clothes
+7 Common Laundry Mistakes That Can Damage Clothes

 1. You use too much laundry detergent.